October 2021 nor'easter: New Jersey

 New Jersey recorded a rainfall amount of 5 in by 15:00 UTC on October 27.
 Many places around the state experienced flash floods as a result of the rain, while the Saddle River overflowed its banks, generating six to seven feet (1.83 to 2.13 meters) of water near the basin.
+The southbound lanes of New Jersey Route 17 closed as a result.
 In Union Beach, more than a dozen water rescues were executed after vehicles were trapped by floodwaters.
 Trees were also felled by strong winds across the area, with one instance in Morris County killing a woman and wounding another.
 A tree also fell on a house, causing minor damage.

 Massachusetts

 Over 500,000 customers lost electricity in Massachusetts, due to the nor'easter.
 A peak wind gust of 113 mph was recorded in Truro, along with 103 mph in Duxbury, and 97 mph in Wellfleet.
 Martha's Vineyard, Massachusetts reported a wind gust to 94 mph and Scituate reported a gust of 87 mph.
 Unofficial wind gusts of 110 mph in Wellfleet and 107 mph in Provincetown were recorded at exposed coastal locations.
 The system also brought heavy rainfall to the state, causing flooding.
 Its subsequent wind gusts felled trees, blocking several roadways and causing the widespread power outage.
 Small boats were also washed ashore by the storm, and the nor'easter brought strong seas to the state.
 Some homes were also damaged as trees fell on them.
 A plane was damaged at the New Bedford Regional Airport after being blown off the runway.
 In Hingham, a large tree brought down wires.
 Brockton also received over 300 calls for help, along with its mayor declaring a state of emergency starting on October 27.
 Shelters were also opened to accommodate potential evacuees.
 Ferry services were affected, with very restricted operations permitted.